BxOxSxS/QRfile/README.md

-# Any file to QR
+# QRfile - Any file to QR
-This is script that can convert any file to splited QR codes
+Bash script that can convert any file to splitted QR codes and vice versa

 ## How it works
 * Encode: